Sahil-Gupta584/vite-template/README.md

-late provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+ provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: